 As you wade through stuff, you may be surprised to find out the things you’ve hung onto for such a long time, you don’t actually love or value.

-You will learn more of who you are and who you want to be.
+You will learn more about who you are and who you want to be.
 And you’ll have more time to devote to things you love; you may start a new craft or hobby-one where you finish the projects.
 Or even start a new career path.

 #2 Increased self-confidence